Name game: Ginsburg, Rowling, Beyonce on US women’s jerseys

 #ReadLocal

+"She's a strong woman, and I think she's gone through quite a bit in her career," Sauerbrunn said.
+"And I think that she stood up for what she believes in, and she's fought for women's rights and gender equality, and I think that's something we're trying to do as a team ourselves, and she seemed like the perfect person to choose."

-Athletes honored include Serena Williams (defender Crystal Dunn) and former U.S. women's team stars Mia Hamm (midfielder Samantha Mewis), Abby Wambach (forward Alex Morgan) and Briana Scurry (goalkeeper Adrianna Franch).
+Athletes honored include Serena Williams (defender Crystal Dunn) and former U.S. women's team stars Mia Hamm (midfielder Samantha Mewis), Abby Wambach (forward Alex Morgan) and Heather O'Reilly (defender Kelly O'Hara).

+"Absolutely LOVE being able to honor my role model, a hero, the GOAT in our match today with your name on my back," Morgan wrote on Twitter before the match.

+Wambach, Hamm, and O'Reilly all responded to having their names on U.S. uniforms again.

 Comments